The Princeton Review Names Westminster a Top 2018 Green College

 Some of the college’s green initiatives include the LEED-platinum certified Meldrum Science Center, the bike collective program, the organic garden, free Utah Transportation Authority passes for campus members, electric-charge fueling stations and green parking, to name a few.

 The Princeton Review chose the colleges based on Green Rating scores the company tallied in summer 2018 for 648 colleges using data from its survey of administrators at the colleges in 2017–18.
 The survey asked them to report on their school's sustainability-related policies, practices and programs.
 More than 25 data points were weighted in the tallies for the Green Rating score on a scale of 60 to 99.
 Colleges with Green Rating scores of 80 or higher made it into this guide.
-Information about Princeton Review's Green Rating and its Green Honor Roll (which lists schools that receive the highest possible rating score, 99) is at www.princetonreview.com/green-guide.
+Information about The Princeton Review's Green Rating and its Green Honor Roll (which lists schools that receive the highest possible rating score, 99) is available on The Princeton Review's Guide to Green Colleges webpage.

 Westminster, Utah State University, the University of Utah and Weber State University were the only Utah colleges included in this year’s list.